 During the evening, a film of one of our former learners, Ben, was shown to explain a bit about his experience with YMCA Derbyshire and how his life has drastically changed since he began his journey with us.
 It was incredible to understand first-hand how Ben worked closely with our Training and Education team to turn his life around.

 We give sincere thanks to Helen Salloway, for hosting our Ceilidh.
-The money raised will go towards our Changing Lives Fund and will make a huge difference to the support and positive activities we can provide to the young and vulnerable people we support this coming year.
+The money raised will go towards our Changing Lives Fund and will make a huge difference to the support and positive activities we can provide to the young people we support this coming year.
 Please find below a selection of photos from this year’s event, thank you to everyone who shared in the evening with us.